expressionist artist - Tracey Flynn

 When I was little, I wanted to be a fashion designer.
 I mean, you can see how I rock this 70s look.

 At some point in art school I was told that I didn't have the right personality to survive the fashion industry and I was steered in another direction.
 Although my tutor may have been right, it seems since then, I've been at war with my personality; testing out different avenues of expression; self doubt a constant companion.

-In 2014, it all got a bit too much and my rapidly decreasing mental health forced me to stop everything.
-It's funny the psychological effect hopeless failure has on a person.
-Yes, it's dark down there, but I realised I had nothing more to lose.
-I could reboot.
-I started taking walks, the same route everyday, seeing the same things.
-I got the urge to draw stuff again; to truly see and appreciate the world that I'd merely brushed up against before.
+In 2014, the weight of self doubt became crippling and I was forced to quit my “dream job” as a screenwriter.
+With my identity, self-esteem and future in flux, I realised I had nothing more to lose; I could go back to basics and reboot.
+I took long walks, the same route everyday, seeing the same things.
+I got the urge to draw stuff again; to truly feel and appreciate the world that I'd merely brushed up against before.

+Architecture became my subject of choice.
 There is something reassuring about a building that particularly attracts me.
 It's still.
 It can be unchanging.
-It has witnessed the passing of time.
+It has observed the passing of time.

 She mainly works on limited edition prints and private commissions but has also exhibited artwork in public spaces including Birmingham Cathedral, cafes and Worcester High Street.